 Whether you watch professional wrestling or not, almost everyone has heard of WWE.
 With a fan base that spans the globe, it’s the biggest name in sports entertainment.

 In 2014, WWE launched WWE Network Online as an online streaming service.
 The company made every piece of content it legally could available for wrestling fans to stream live online.
 This even included their big ticket Pay Per View events like WrestleMania, Royal Rumble, and Summer Slam.
 How quickly WWE embraced live streaming online endeared the company to cord cutters whether they were fans of WWE or not.

 Recognized as the Netflix of Wrestling, it quickly amassed over 1 million subscribers and became a top 5 over the top (OTT) streaming service by the end of 2015.
 WWE achieved this accomplishment by taking a no holds barred approach to live streaming WWE video live and on demand.

-Considering this site focuses on writing about cable TV alternatives, it wouldn’t be proper for me not to review a top 5 streaming service.
+Considering this site focuses on writing about watching TV without cable, it wouldn’t be proper for me not to review a top 5 streaming service.
 So I decided to take advantage of the WWE Network free trial offered to new subscribers and let you know what I think about the service.